verlok/verlok.github.io/lazyload/index.md

 date_gmt: "2020-05-25 21:52:10 +0200"
 ---

-Did you know I'm the author of a popular LazyLoad script?
+Did you know I'm the author of a popular LazyLoad script?<br>
 You can find it on:

 - [GitHub](https://github.com/verlok/vanilla-lazyload)